RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Editor/showGizmos/README.md

 # showGizmos

 ## Description
-Checks if gizmos should be visible for this object
+Checks if gizmos should be visible for this object.

 ## Parameters
 None.